Try Semrush

 This isn’t ideal for SEO.
 But because these pages are all in my site’s main navigation, it’s something I have to live with.

-Put Links High Up On Your Page
+Put Links High Up on Your Page

 I’ve tested internal link placement A LOT.

-And I can tell you that putting internal links towards the top of your page can reduce your bounce rate and improve Dwell Time.
+And I can tell you that putting internal links towards the top of your page can reduce your bounce rate and improve dwell time.

 What does this have to do with SEO?

-And when you put internal links high up on your page, it gives people something to click on right away.
+And when you put internal links high up on your page, it gives people something (relevant) to click on right away.

 Which means they’ll spend more time on your site.